 - Statement of Revenues, Expenses and Changes in Net Assets, for cash basis statements; Or Statement of Activities and Changes in Net Asset for GAAP basis statements;

 The Financial Statement should also indicate the amount of money the nonpublic school received from SEAA in K12 Program scholarship funds in the school year, by Program.
 The disclosure in the Financial Statements must only report activity during the financial period under review.

 The Financial Review must be completed by a CPA licensed in North Carolina.
 SEAA recommends that school officials request a copy of the CPA’s most recent peer review report prior to contracting for the Financial Review.

 Submission of Financial Reviews

-- The financial review must be submitted within 150 days (5 months) of the end of the school’s fiscal year.
+- The financial review must be submitted within 120 days (4 months) of the end of the school’s fiscal year.
 Requests for an extension must be made via email no later than 5 days prior to the submission deadline.
 An extension is not guaranteed.

 - The financial review must be submitted in electronic format.

-For the initial retention of a CPA and on an annual basis thereafter, if applicable, SEAA recommends sharing the following documents with the CPA to assist with the submission of the financial review:
+For the initial retention of a CPA and on an annual basis thereafter, if applicable, SEAA recommends sharing the following document with the CPA to assist with the submission of the financial review:

 - The “Financial Review Requirements” document